 What is an “emergency medical condition”?

-According to EMTALA provisions, a medical emergency involves acute symptoms of sufficient severity (including severe pain) that the absence of immediate medical attention could result in:
+The EMTALA describes an emergency medical emergency as one with acute symptoms of sufficient severity that needs immediate medical attention.
+Absence of immediate medical attention could result in:

 With respect to a pregnant woman who is having contractions, an emergency medical condition exists when: